wasmerio/wasmer-java/README.md

     <img src="https://img.shields.io/github/license/wasmerio/wasmer.svg" alt="License"></a>
 </p>

-Wasmer is a Javac library for executing WebAssembly binaries:
+Wasmer is a Java library for executing WebAssembly binaries:

  * **Easy to use**: The `wasmer` API mimics the standard WebAssembly API,
  * **Fast**: `wasmer` executes the WebAssembly modules as fast as possible,